norman-ds/website/download/themes/data-science/README.md

 ## Changes

-The main changes I made to the original hugo-lithium-theme are:
+The main changes I made to the original data-science-theme are:

-1. Added support for [MathJax](https://bookdown.org/yihui/blogdown/output-format.html) (for rendering LaTeX math expressions) and highlight.js (for syntax highlighting).

-    - For both libraries, you can specify the CDN host (e.g., CloudFlare, BootCDN, ...).

-    - For highlight.js, you can specify additional languages (e.g., `r`, `yaml`, `tex`, ...).

 1. Added Google web fonts (embedded in the theme so that visitors from countries where Google is banned can still see the typefaces).

-1. Improved Hugo's built-in Disqus template, so that you can actually view the comments even when you are previewing the website locally.
+1. Modiefied contact form.

 1. Replaced the variable `.Permalink` with `.RelPermalink`, and function `absURL` with `relURL` where necessary.
 It is a bad idea to use full absolute links (with the protocol and domain) in general.
 For example, `.Permalink` and `absURL` may generate URLs of the form `http://www.example.com/foo/bar.html`, but `/foo/bar.html` is more portable.

+1. Added support for posts in german as a second language.

+1. Modiefied contact form (embedded in the layout the form provider https://formsubmit.co).
+But at the moment, the safest application is still in progress!

 ## License